hariprasanth3031/php-project/README.txt

-Download all the files and make it as a single new folder.
+Download all the files and make it as a single new folder(cms).
 Paste it inside the root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html) Open PHPMyAdmin (http://localhost/phpmyadmin)
 Create a database with name cms